 If the data doesn't add to your story, ask yourself why you're showing it.
 The exception is when your audience demands more data.

 8. Use menus and filters to simplify complex data sets

 Can't avoid showing a complex data set in its entirety?
 You can still be kind to your end-users and use drop-down menus to allow them quickly sort and filter the data they are viewing.

 9. Device-specific design

 Consider how the dashboard is going to be viewed.
 Is it going to be displayed on an LCD TV?
 Or, it is going to be viewed on a mobile device?
 The differences between devices can have a huge impact on dashboard consumption.

 10. Know your audience!

 What does your audience want from the dashboard?
 Awareness of your audience, their data reporting needs, and how they will be using the dashboard should guide all of your design decisions.
-An executive will want a very different dashboard than a business analyst, and you need to design accordingly.
+An executive will want a very different sales dashboard than a sales director, who may be looking for a simple Salesforce dashboard, and you need to design accordingly.